Boundedness of moduli of varieties of general type: Preliminaries

 and let $0\leq \Theta\leq\Delta$ be the unique divisor so that $\Theta_0=\Theta|_{X_0}$.

 If the coefficients of $\Delta$ belong to $[0,1]$ then

-\end{lemma} \begin{proof} Fix a positive integer $k$ such that $k\Delta\geq \rup\Delta.$.
-Pick a relatively ample Cartier divisor $H$ such that $(X,\Delta+H)$ is log smooth over $U$ and $kK_X+H$ is big.
-Let $m>k$ be an integer.
-Consider the commutative diagram
+\end{lemma} \begin{proof} Replacing $U$ be an open neighbourhood of $0\in U$ we may assume that $U$ is affine.
+Pick a relatively ample Cartier divisor $H$ with the property that for every integral divisor $0\leq S\leq \rfdown\Delta.$ we may find $S+H \sim H'$ such that $(X,\Delta+H')$ is log smooth over $U$.
+Given a positive integer $m$, let

-The top row is an inclusion and the bottom row is an isomorphism by assumption.
-As